shakfu/start-vm/README.md

 This is useful when one wants to have derivative recipes from a well specified and tested base recipe.

+Note that configuration inheritance has not been implemented, so one has to be careful when using the inheritance feature and only inherit the a similarly configured base recipe.

 ## Creating new recipes

 Recipe files are yaml files with a certain structure.
-The easiest way to learn is look at the provided recipes in this projectto or just customize the included `recipes/base.yml` example or inherit from it.
+The easiest way to learn is look at the provided recipes in this project.
+You can then pick a recipe and just customize it or or create a new recipe and inherit from a pre-existing one as above.

 ## TODO